brunobord/stardrifter/stardrifter/you.md

 ## How high are your stats?

 First of all, assign factors to your stats.
 You must assign **-2, -1, 0, +1**.
-Yes, when you add them, the result is negative.
-Hey, you're new in this game, don't you remember?
+You've read it right, when you add them, the result is negative.
+Well, you're new in this game, don't you remember?

 Further then, you will pick a class and roll dice for your origin, and apply the designated modifiers.

 ## Your class

-You have three basic choices, each one of them with pros and cons:
+You have three basic choices, each one has pros and cons:

 ### Merchant